 Staph cellulitis usually begins as a small area of tenderness, swelling, and redness.
 Sometimes it begins with an open sore.
 Other times, there is no obvious break in the skin at all.

-The signs of cellulitis are those of any inflammation -- redness, warmth, swelling, and pain.
+The signs of cellulitis are those of any inflammation—redness, warmth, swelling, and pain.
 Any skin sore or ulcer that has these signs may be developing cellulitis.
-If the staph infection spreads, the person may develop a fever, sometimes with chills and sweats, as well as swelling in the area.
+If your staph infection spreads, you may develop a fever, sometimes with chills and sweats, as well as swelling in the area.

-Other staph infections of the skin include impetigo, a painful rash that is contagious, boils, and in babies and young children, staphylococcal scalded skin syndrome, which causes rash, blisters, and fever.
+Other staph infections of the skin include impetigo, a painful rash that is contagious; boils; and staphylococcal scalded skin syndrome, which causes rash, blisters, and fever, in babies and young children.

 Antibiotics are used to treat staph infections.
 But there's been a gradual change in how well these antibiotics work.
 While most staph infections used to be treatable with penicillin, stronger antibiotics are now used.

-A couple of recent outbreaks among football players began when one team member had a boil and the infection was spread to other team members.
 You can take steps to help prevent staph infections.
-Any time you have a cut or skin breakdown, wash it with soap and water, over-the- counter hypochlorous acid or chlorhexadine, keep it clean and dry, and keep it covered.
+Any time you have a cut or skin breakdown, wash it with soap and water or over-the- counter hypochlorous acid or chlorhexadine, keep it clean and dry, and keep it covered.
 A diluted bleach bath twice a week may be helpful to prevent staph skin infections.